-BMP/Activity Quantifiable Target/Objective Deadline Attend Board of Directors meeting Outline TXR040000 new permit terms July 23, 2019 Chapter 4 will comply with the new post-construction provisions of TXR040000 Dec.
+BMP/Activity Quantifiable Target/Objective Deadline Attend Board of Directors meeting Outline TXR040000 new permit terms July 23, 2019 Review & update chapter 4 of GM Chapter 4 will comply with the new post-construction provisions of TXR040000 Dec.
 31, 2019

-• Year 2: The stormwater consultant will review and update the existing Stormwater Guidance Manual chapter relative to post-construction.
+Year 2: The stormwater consultant will review and update the existing Stormwater Guidance Manual chapter relative to post-construction.
 Annually review and update the stormwater conveyance map based on changes to the storm sewer system caused by new construction and/or reconstruction.
 Implement the Post-Construction Program within the MS4's jurisdiction.
 Annually review the county's Drainage Criteria Manual for any new regulations that may affect post-construction/new construction.